mliu8094/CMOR-438-Megan/Unsupervised Learning/2. DBSCAN/README.md

 ## Overview

-DBSCAN is a density-based clustering algorithm that groups together points that are closely packed together (i.e., with many nearby neighbors), and marks points that lie alone in low-density regions as outliers or noise.
-Unlike k-Means, DBSCAN does not require the number of clusters to be specified beforehand and is capable of discovering clusters of various shapes and sizes.
+DBSCAN is a clustering algorithm that groups together points that are closely packed together (i.e., with many nearby neighbors), and marks points that lie alone in low-density regions as outliers or noise.
+Unlike k-Means, DBSCAN does not require the number of clusters to be specified and can discover clusters of various shapes and sizes.

 A visual comparing how DBSCAN and k-means clustering classify data sets: